 You have a successful, established business.
 This is the stage that many business owners look to achieve, but it also comes with added complexities.
 An accountant can help you make sense of your complicated business environment and make improvements.

-When people think of accounting advice, they’re often actually thinking about taxes and tax advice.
+When people think of business accounting advice, they’re often actually thinking about taxes and tax advice.
 There is a good reason for this; accountants know this stuff inside and out!

 An accountant can make sure that your business is not only compliant with taxes, but also that it is tax efficient.
 For example, you may want to incorporate a holding company to save taxes or protect your company’s assets.
 There are many ways an accounting professional can help your business pay less in tax.